 When selecting paint for any home interior project, it’s not only important to carefully consider the color but also the finish and type of paint.
-When it comes to choosing between satin vs eggshell paint, the main thing to bear in mind is that eggshell has a lower sheen than satin, which means it is duller and closer to a flat or matte emulsion.
+When it comes to choosing between satin vs eggshell paint, the main thing to bear in mind is that eggshell has a lower sheen than satin.

 When it comes to paint finishes, eggshell gets its name from the fact that it looks a little like the shell of an egg, while satin has a glossier finish and so it reflects more light.
+Eggshell is duller and closer to a flat or matte paint.
 This means that a satin paint finish will show up imperfections on a wall or surface more than eggshell.

 What are the main differences between satin vs eggshell paint?

-The main point of difference between satin and eggshell paint is their sheen.
-Satin has a higher sheen than eggshell so it’s glossier and more shiny.
+The main point of difference between satin and eggshell paint is their paint sheen level.
+Satin has a higher sheen than eggshell so it’s glossier and more shiny – although not as shiny as gloss paint.
 Eggshell on the other hand is more akin to a matte paint, which is a popular paint idea for redecorating interior walls.

 Where to apply satin and eggshell paint